hyperledger-labs/splice/README.md

 the error `Build was canceled`.)
 To enable CI for your commit, please include the text `[ci]` in your commit message.

+### Opting-out of CI

+In certain cases, it may be valid to allow a PR to be merged without going through CI.
+While `[skip ci]` is supported, it does not allow the PR to be merged.
+To skip testing but stil allow the PR to be merged, please include the text `[force]` in your commit message.

 ### Managing Canton for Tests

 To speed up our tests run against a long-running Canton instance.